 Increasingly, companies are looking at the quality of a region's transportation system when deciding where to re-locate or expand.
 Regions with congested or poorly maintained roads may see businesses relocate to areas with a smoother, more efficient and more modern transportation system.

 Highway access has a significant impact on the competitiveness of a region's economy.
-Not surprisingly, highway accessibility was ranked the number one site selection factor in a 2020 survey of corporate executives by Area Development Magazine.
+Not surprisingly, highway accessibility was ranked the number two site selection factor in the 2021 survey of corporate executives by Area Development Magazine, behind only skilled labor.38